Writing for LV= pensions

 ‘Tracking down an unclaimed pension can be particularly satisfying as you know it will help fund someone throughout their later life, and we often help ex-pats who have lost contact with a provider,’ explains Andy.
 ‘A few months ago, we received an email from a gentleman now residing in South Africa and we eventually tracked down a policy for him that he had taken out 15 years ago and was now worth £7,000.’

-We also run a free service, and you can find out more about that here:
+You can find out more about lost pensions here:

 Could you be missing out on a retirement fund?